 What is media tracking in public relations?

-There are many ways to track media placements and PR placements, but first, let me explain what a media placement is.
+There are many ways to track media placements and press placements, but first, let me explain what a media placement is.

 What is a media placement?

-A media placement is earned coverage through public relations tactics in a variety of digital and traditional channels including but not limited to digital media, print magazines, newspapers, radio, television, podcasts and more.
+A media placement is earned press coverage that is secured through public relations tactics in a variety of digital and traditional channels including but not limited to digital media, print magazines, newspapers, radio, television, podcasts and more.
 Earned media placements are “earned” through PR efforts.
 Conversely, media that is paid for is called advertising.

 What is a PR placement?

-Similar to a media placement, a PR placement or ‘hit’ is the definitional term public relations practitioners use to share secured media coverage with their clients.
-For example, when our agency secures press coverage for a client, we will email them a link to the coverage, which can include a quote from the client with a link back to their web site.
+For example, when our agency secures press coverage for a client, we email them a link to the coverage, which includes the publicity mention with a link back to their web site.
 We typically say, “attached please find a link to the press coverage secured on your behalf.”

-A PR ‘placement’ means that the clients quote ran in a media outlet and the journalist used their quote and the story is now live.
+A PR placement means that the client’s quote ran in a media outlet and the journalist used their quote and the story is live.
 Publicists are responsible for placing these quotes and stories when they act as the liaison between the media and expert sources.

 How are Media Placements shared?